IanGSalmon/Jared-About-Service/README.md

 # Rick Advisor
 A TripAdvisor clone developed using service oriented architechture.
 This application is a full-stack microservice for the 'About' section on a TripAdvisor hotel page.
-The backend was build using Amazon Web Services: AWS RDS PostgreSQL, API Gateway, Lambda, ElastiCache, EC@, EC2
+The backend was build using Amazon Web Services: AWS RDS PostgreSQL, API Gateway, Lambda, ElastiCache, ECS, EC2

 ## AWS Code samples
 Swagger yaml - https://github.com/redbeard-sdc/Jared-About-Service/blob/master/sam-app/swagger/aboutService.yaml